Employees Leaving Without Notice: Can We Reject Resignations and Demand Dues?

 DEB KANTI MOITRA

 First of all, please check the appointment letter you issue to a fresh candidate.
-Whether it contains any clause regarding resignation?
+Does it contain any clause regarding resignation?
 If yes, then follow the stipulation.
-For example, if it is mentioned that either 1 or 2 months' notice has to be given by either side (employee or employer), then the moment an employee is leaving without serving notice period - you are at liberty to adjust/deduct the money equivalent of the notice period from the FFS.
+For example, if it is mentioned that either 1 or 2 months' notice has to be given by either side (employee or employer), then the moment an employee leaves without serving the notice period, you are at liberty to adjust/deduct the money equivalent to the notice period from the FFS.

-Other than this, merely sending a reminder that his FFS and final clearance will remain on hold won't give any relief to the employer.
-Rather, you can hold the above without intimating to him.
+Other than this, merely sending a reminder that their FFS and final clearance will remain on hold won't give any relief to the employer.
+Rather, you can hold the above without intimating them.
 Delayed tactics.

 IKMasih

-These days, most of the jobs are contractual, and as such, a one-month notice from either side for an 11-month contract is mentioned in the appointment letter/contract document.
+These days, most jobs are contractual, and as such, a one-month notice from either side for an 11-month contract is mentioned in the appointment letter/contract document.

 If the appointment is casual in nature, then no notice is required.
 As he walked in, so he walks out, and the employee/employer should have no grievance against each other.

-If the appointment is for a longer period or the period is not taken into account, then in case of walking out without notice, the usual action of governing corporate/industrial/labor rules apply, and the pay for the period of no work for the notice period is deducted from his last salary/other deductions/insurance/deposits can be made without any problem.
+If the appointment is for a longer period or the period is not specified, then in case of walking out without notice, the usual action of governing corporate/industrial/labor rules applies.
+The pay for the period of no work during the notice period is deducted from his last salary, and other deductions/insurance/deposits can be made without any problem.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute